For more information, contact our Primary lead:

 0191 349 5932

-From unconscious bias training, through help understanding the new ‘working scientifically’ strand of the national curriculum, to subject-specific training on the sometimes-tricky topics of electricity, sound, light, evolution and forces & magnetism… we can help.
+From unconscious bias training, and careers in the curriculum, to the ‘working scientifically’ strand of the national curriculum, and subject-specific training on the sometimes-tricky topics of electricity, sound, light, evolution and forces & magnetism … we can help.

 We’ve a page specifically about our primary CPD offer, which is available free to partner schools and at competitive rates for everyone else.